herat130/front-end-challenge/README.md

 - JEST
 - Enzyme

+Unable to use SASS due to lack of time.

 Justification for Dependecy Used in the project.

 I used Typescript considering its benifits in long run of the project like in managing systematic code in team,debugging, auto suggession in IDE , compile time warnings etc.